danielegirardi/lpdid/README.md

 # Local Projections Difference-in-Differences (LP-DiD)

-LP-DiD is a convenient and flexible regression-based framework for implementing Difference-in-Differences, introduced in <a href="https://www.nber.org/papers/w31184" target="_blank" rel="noopener noreferrer">Dube, Girardi, Jorda' and Taylor</a> (forthcoming on the Journal of Applied Econometrics) - DJGT hereafter.
+LP-DiD is a convenient and flexible regression-based framework for implementing Difference-in-Differences, introduced in <a href="https://doi.org/10.1002/jae.70000" target="_blank" rel="noopener noreferrer">Dube, Girardi, Jorda' and Taylor (2025)</a> - DGJT hereafter.

 LP-DiD uses local projections to estimate dynamic effects, while restricting the estimation sample to units entering treatment and 'clean' controls, thus avoiding the 'negative-weighting' bias of TWFE estimators.